cabal-club/cable/readme.md

 ## 2. Scope
-This protocol focuses on the over-the-wire bytes that get sent between peers that faciliate the exchange of chat messages and user and channel information.
+This protocol focuses on the over-the-wire bytes that get sent between peers and enable the exchange of chat messages alongside user and channel information.

 This protocol does not include encryption or authentication of the connection, nor a mechanism for the discovery of network peers.
 These may be provided by